 Librarians Personnel Committee

-Each year the librarians in the bargaining unit on each campus shall elect a Librarians Personnel Committee (LPC), for the purpose of making recommendations to the Dean of Libraries (DOL) in personnel actions as set forth herein.
-This committee shall serve from July 1 through June 30 and the DOL shall be notified by July 1 of the members elected to serve.
+Each year the librarians in the bargaining unit shall elect a Librarians Personnel Committee (LPC), for the purpose of making recommendations to the Dean of Libraries (DOL) in personnel actions as set forth herein.
+This committee shall serve from September 1 through August 31 and the DOL shall be notified by September 1 of the members elected to serve.
 The LPC shall meet as necessary to fulfill its responsibilities set forth in this Agreement.

-In addition, the LPC may make recommendations for sabbatical leaves and, pursuant to Subsection 20.5.2 recommendations for initial appointments and for the number of years of credit for prior experience that should be granted toward rank upon a librarian's initial appointment and toward eligibility for a continuing appointment.
+In addition, the LPC may make recommendations for sabbatical leaves and, pursuant to Subsection 20.5.2 recommendations for initial appointments and for the number of years of credit for prior experience that should be granted toward rank upon a librarian's initial appointment and toward eligibility for a promotion and, pursuant to 20.7.1, recommendations for reappointment.
 Neither these recommendations no decisions counter to them shall be grievable.

 Procedures for Personnel Actions

 Notice of a personnel review for reappointment or promotion shall be sent to the librarian by the DOL no later than August 1 prior to the academic year in which the review takes place.
+(Notice of eligibility for continuing appointment is defined in 20.7.3)

 Initial Contract Length

 Individuals appointed to the positions of Librarian I through V for the purpose of carrying out a specific project or to fill a short-term need shall be appointed for no longer than twenty-four (24) months.
-Individuals appointed to such temporary positions shall be included in the bargaining unit upon appointment only when their initial appointment is for a period longer than one (1) year.
-Individuals appointed to such temporary positions with initial appointments of nine (9) months or less shall become members of the bargaining unit upon completion of nine (9) calendar months of service.
+Individuals appointed to such temporary positions shall be included in the bargaining unit completion of nine (12) continuous calendar months of service.

-All individuals appointed to permanent part-time Librarian I through V positions shall be included in the bargaining unit and shall receive pro-rated salary and fringe benefits, as appropriate.
+All individuals appointed to permanent part-time Librarian I through V positions shall be included in the bargaining unit upon appointment and shall receive pro-rated salary and fringe benefits, as appropriate.

 Review for Continuing Appointment

+(a) Definition and Notice:

+(1) Librarians at any rank shall be reviewed for Continuing Appointment in the contract year during which they will have accrued five full years of service counting from their date of initial hire

-(a) Notice of Review: Notice of eligibility for the review for continuing appointment shall be sent to the librarian six months prior to the date on which the librarian will have amassed the necessary five years of service as defined in Article 20.5.4.
+(2) Notice of eligibility for the review for continuing appointment shall be sent to the librarian six months prior to the date on which the librarian will have amassed the necessary five years of service.

+(3) In the event that a librarian may wish to delay their review for a continuing appointment in order to coincide with their promotion review, the librarian should notify the DOL no later than six months prior to the date on which the librarian will have amassed the necessary five years of service required for a continuing appointment

 Procedures for Review: Reviews for continuing appointment shall follow the procedures specified in Article 20.4.